The Superior Guide For Catching Catfish

 Bow Fishing For Catfish?

 We all know by now that I’m from Illinois and bow fishing for carp is a big deal.
 Well, bow fishing for catfish is also possible, and a lot of fun but some people have mixed feelings on the matter.
-If this is an area you’re wanting to investigate, I recommend you read my other blogs about bow fishing for carp.
+If this is an area you’re wanting to investigate, I recommend you read my other blog posts about bow fishing for carp.

 Also, depending on where you’re located I’d check with your local DNR standards and laws to make sure it’s a permittable species before getting too involved with it.
 Nonetheless, if it’s an area where it’s permitted, and you’re looking for something different than get ready for a lot of fun.